odkr/lpassh-add/MANUAL.rst

 If you're not logged into LastPass and ``LPASSH_ADD_USERNAME`` is set, **lpassh-add** logs you into LastPass; it also logs you out again when it's done.

-If you try to unlock multiple keys, **lpassh-add** always retries the last passphrase, regardless of whether it found that passphrase in LastPass or you've just entered it.
-So, if you use the same passphrase for all keys, it will stop quering LastPass or you once it has encountered that passphrase.

 OPTIONS